2020 Education and Leadership Conference

 Forum 1: The changing world: challenges and opportunities

 In early March, the epidemic began to appear in New York.
-The New York Young Entrepreneur Club was on the front lines fighting against the epidemic, and immediately launched campaigns focusing on fundraising and donations of medical supplies.
+New York Youth Roundtable was on the front lines fighting against the epidemic, and immediately launched campaigns focusing on fundraising and donations of medical supplies.
 As New York enters the pandemic’s fourth stage, the conference aimed at guiding everyone to actively think about the future and how to face the coming challenges and opportunities.
 Seven panelists joined the moderator Dr. Yong Ma, the Executive Vice President and Chief Risk Officer at Bank of China, had an in-depth discussion about future challenges and opportunities in the post-pandemic era.

 “Help New York Against COVID” Donors List